How to Become the Best Version of Yourself

 These people are all around us.
 They might not get the credit you’d expect.
 In a credit-obsessed culture where your influence score is almost as important as your credit score, we find this jarring.
 But to them, the mission – and their contribution to it – is what matters.
 That’s why they don’t engage in false humility, often a socially acceptable form of fishing for compliments.
 They just do their thing and move along.

 Look carefully at someone who has become this exceptional person and you’ll usually find triggering events that spurred them to choose growth instead of stagnation.

 - Julie, a Ph.D. neuroscientist, was promoted into a leadership role for which her technical training hadn’t prepared her.
 She realized her schooling had left her inadequate to the task before her.
 This triggered her to grow in how she led her team of scientific wizards for the benefit of patients and her company.

 - A hard-charging executive named Steve received feedback that his colleagues think he doesn’t listen to them and doesn’t even care about them, that there’s probably a good person in there whom they rarely see.
 This cognitive dissonance, brought on by the feedback held up to him like a mirror, spurred him to dig deeper into how he influences colleagues.

 - Dana, a sales leader with a leading technology company, was passed over for a promotion.
 She was disappointed and confused.
-Rather than indulging depression, she used this setback to explore a new era of development in her current role that may open up new frontiers for the future.
+Rather than indulging depression, she used this setback to explore an era of development in her current role that may open up new frontiers for the future.